bioc/ramr/README.md

 ### Using data from NCBI GEO

-The following code pulls (NB: very large) raw files from NCBI GEO database, performes normalization and creates *`GRanges`* object for further analysis using *`ramr`* (system requirements: 22GB of disk space, 64GB of RAM)
+The following code pulls (NB: very large) raw files from NCBI GEO database, performs normalization and creates *`GRanges`* object for further analysis using *`ramr`* (system requirements: 22GB of disk space, 64GB of RAM)
 ```r
 library(minfi)
 library(GEOquery)